 This will send the first argumentIn a real browser, you can also pass data that is not a

 string, such as numbers and objects.
-It works via a
+This works via a

 serialization algorithm called structured